 Financial institutions should be celebrating.
 But there’s a catch: most traditional bank cross-border payment services are based on correspondent banking, which is slow, expensive, and opaque.
 If banks do not modernize their legacy services in response to demand, competitors such as challenger banks and fintechs will close the gap.

-Fortunately there are now a number of viable options for banks to rise to the challenge.
-Next-generation cross-border mechanisms–SWIFT gpi, Ripple, Visa B2B, Visa Direct, Mastercard Send, and others–are rapidly gaining traction, and provide an attractive opportunity for value-added service provision, particularly for the corporate clientele that drive the bulk of payments revenue.
+Fortunately, there are now a number of viable options for banks to rise to the challenge.
+Next-generation cross-border mechanisms–SWIFT gpi, Ripple, Visa B2B, Visa Direct, Mastercard Send, and others–are rapidly gaining traction, and provide an attractive opportunity for value-added service provision, particularly for the corporate clientele that drives the bulk of payments revenue.
 The key is selecting the right service mix and technology approach.

 Choosing the right services and networks based on needs and customer demands